 You’ll get some efficiencies here, but they’ll be balanced out by the increased costs and overhead of hiring ahead and managing the team.

 In this model, efficiency again dips at $5m ARR, although only a smidge:

-You may see somewhat different results, but the trend will almost certainly be similar.
+You may see somewhat different results, and you may pay a bit more than in the model above, but the trend will almost certainly be similar.
 You can play with this simplistic model here.

 But almost no matter what, sales efficiency will drop materially once you finally first have it figured out and dialed in.
 Plan for it.